CarloSantos11/JsTrack/readme.md

 You Will Need Node to Run Some of These Examples
 This Repo is a beginner freindly.
 Learn how to clone and contribute to a project.
 ## Table of Contents
-Directory structure is subect to change.
+Directory structure is subect to change and is a Work in progress (WIP).

 ```
 - Basic JS